 I, as a solo female traveler, often get thrilled to explore China and its marvels!
-Shanghai is another outlandish location where I planned a visit, and believe me, it was terrific.
-You can either gush Shanghai’s paradise, the Huangpu River, that divides the modern and traditional Shanghai, or raves its unique architectural marvels.
+Shanghai is another outlandish location where I planned a visit during my solo trip to China.
+And believe me, it was terrific.
+You can either gush Shanghai’s paradise, the Huangpu River, that divides the modern and traditional Shanghai or raves its unique architectural marvels.
 There are great fabulous locations to explore, along with excellent cuisines from the Chinese Dynasty.

 Being a solo traveler, I had to carry a few essentials that are a must-have for every woman traveler.
 It includes a pair of comfy travel pants, sanitary pads, beauty essentials, and other gears such as a good camera, chargers, and headphones a neck-rest pillow.
 With all these gears, let’s start with the tour to this oriental wonder.

 - 1 10 Top Tourist Attractions in Shanghai